mbiundo23/EECS-447-Group-project/EECS 447 - Project Part 2.md

 ## Introduction

+### Project Overview:

 This project should cover the borrowing aspect of a small library's functionality.

+### Scope

 The purpose of the database is to track the media items in the library; Who has a given item checked out, is it available still, etc. This is not related to higher-level administration (budgeting, payroll, etc.).

+### Glossary

 ## Stakeholders

-Customers, Admin people like Librarians.
-Possibly city and city members; tax payers, schools (administrators, teachers, students)
+Customers, administrative people like Librarians.

+Initially thought of this, but decided it would be unnecessary: Possibly city and city members; tax payers, schools (administrators, teachers, students).

 ## Requirements

+### Functional Requirements

+- Should be able to see the library

+- Enter new books/items

+- Delete books no longer available

+- Data Entry

+- Data retrieval

+- Data updates

+- Data deletion

+- Generate Reports

+- Reservations (books, other media, rooms, tools, computers)

+### Non-Functional Requirements (Optional)

+- Security (level of access to the database; (ex: Password protection)

+- Performance Metrics

+## Data Requirements

+### Data Entities

 - Book and Digital Media (general entity):